amcrisan/text_simulation_analysis/README.md

 3. [Code](visualization/) for generating comparative visualizations of individual runs of our topic model.

 Note that this repository does *not* include the full dataset used in our analysis, but only a sample.
 This is for reasons of space.
-However, by running our
+However, by running our pipeline you will be able to regenerate our data.

-This library contains only a subset of sample, the full results are available in [online and repository](https://osf.io/zgqaw/?view_only=1f2ffb37ba644dcea6f19a896dae474d)
+This [OSF Project](https://osf.io/zgqaw) is connected with a [github repository](https://github.com/amcrisan/text_simulation_analysis) and vice versa.